 Requests received through inmate banking will be processed and sent back within 1-2 days.
 Inmates who send in a request through inmate banking will have their account charged at the end of the fiscal year for the cost of all pages.
 There is no postage charged for inmate banking requests.
 To complete a request through inmate banking, prisoners should contact their institution's law library to complete the request form.

 After receiving a request through mail, library staff will provide the inmate with the estimated cost of pages and postage.
 After payment is received, library staff will process and mail back the requested items.
 Requests are processed in the order that they are received and can take up to 2 weeks for staff to process and return their requested items.
-The Supreme Court Law Library requires prepayment for copies ($0.10 per double-sided page) plus postage.
-The first 10 pages double-sided will always be sent free of charge.
+The Supreme Court Law Library requires prepayment for copies ($0.10 per page for non-PACER materials; $0.25 per page for PACER materials) plus postage.
 Payments should be submitted via check or money order made payable to the Supreme Court Library.

 Guidelines for inmates submitting a request:

 |Examples of specific requests:||Examples of vague requests:|

 Cases on sentencing

 Anything you have on the Fourth Amendment